pon4ik7/Tatar-shower/README.md

 ## Environment Variables

-Create a `.env` file in the devOps directory:
+Create a `.env` file in the devops directory:

 ```
 POSTGRES_USER=tatar_shower